Skip to main content.

 A copy of map first drawn in the snow by Ac Ko Mok Ki, a Siksika leader, in the winter of 1801, which represented nearly 200,000 square miles of the North American continent.Hudson's Bay Company Archives, Archives of Manitoba, Peter Fidler journals of exploration and survey, 1792-1806, G.1/25.

-For the Indigenous knowledge that they consistently capture, and the dispossession continually they leave in their wake, maps like the Hudson Bay Company's might be understood as weapons -— weapons of map destruction, to adapt a phrase from Cathy O'Neil—producing colonial nations just as effectively as they reproduce the power on which colonialism depends.
+For the Indigenous knowledge that they consistently capture, and the dispossession they continually leave in their wake, maps like the Hudson Bay Company's might be understood as weapons—weapons of map destruction, to adapt a phrase from Cathy O'Neil.
+For they become tools to dismantle Indigenous sovereignty just as effectively as they consolidate the knowledge on which colonial power depends.

 A map of the eastern half of the United States depicting the locations and movements of various indigenous tribes (or the “Wanderings of Aboriginal Tribes,” according to the map’s language).
 Tribe names are printed in bold, uppercase letters and circled with different colors, along with the paths of their movements.
 Near the five Great Lakes, there is a cluster of pink, green, and purple circles and lines, depicting a high number of peoples who lived and moved around this area.
 Purple, yellow, and pink lines spread out from that point and occupy land further west and south.